UNINETTSigma2/documentation/nird_archive/metadata.md

+---
+orphan: true
+---

-## Metadata schema
+# Metadata schema

 Each dataset must be accompanied by a set of metadata.
 The Archive has implemented a metadata schema with fields that can be classified in six categories.
 For each category some fields are mandatory (those presenting an asterisk) and some are optional.
-We also recommend filling optional fields as they might be relevant for any other data users and they can increase the findability and usage of the dataset.
+We also recommend filling optional fields as they might be relevant for any other data users, and they can increase the findability and usage of the dataset.

 Each field presents tooltip that will display a help text when hovering over with the mouse: